MattPahuta/tenzies-react/README.md

 ## Overview

 ### React concepts
-This project features the use of the following React hooks and concepts
+This project features the use of the following:

-- useState and useEffect
+- React Hooks: useState, useEffect, and useRef
 - Conditional rendering
 - Side effects
+- Accessible design

 ### Requirements
 - Display ten randomly generated dice values (1 to 6) to the user